rjdecore/Power-bi-Projects/README.md

-AWS Cycle Sales Report Creation Please find the ppt document for Find More On Project Steps and Finding
+Power Bi Report Creation On Diffrent problem statment and Dataset